rodburns/awesome-oneapi/README.md

 * [DPCPP-image-Blurring-with-SYCL](https://github.com/FriedImage/DPCPP-Image-Blurring-with-SYCL) - A program developed with DPC++ SYCL for parallelizing the Image Blurring process.

-### AI - Data Science

-* [Boosting epistasis detection on Intel CPU+GPU systems](https://github.com/hiperbio/cross-dpc-episdet) - This work focuses on exploring the architecture of Intel CPUs and Integrated Graphics and their heterogeneous computing potential to boost performance and energy-efficiency of epistasis detection.
-This will be achieved making use of OpenCL Data Parallel C++ and OpenMP programming models.
-* [root-experimental](https://github.com/jolly-chen/root/tree/gpu_histogram_bulk/tree/experimental) - Jolly Chen's fork of root.cern demnostrating porting RDataFrame to SYCL from CUDA.

 ### AI - Machine Learning